Congressional Research Service

 Congressional Research Service reports are available through ProQuest Congressional (UO only).

 - Go to ProQuest Congressional, choose Congressional Publications in the left column, and use the Advanced Search tab.
 Confirm CRS reports is checked, set your date range, and search by keyword.
-LexisNexis archives reports from 1916 (the establishment of CRS) through 2010.
+ProQuest archives reports from 1916 (the establishment of CRS) to the present.

 CRS views itself as a servant of the Congress, not of the public at large.
 Thus, it does not routinely make its Reports and other research products available directly to the public.
 If you are neither an affiliate of the University of Oregon nor using a UO library terminal, check these incomplete but free archives of CRS reports.

 - Archive-It Congressional Research Service (CRS) Reports search tool.